khair-group/msd_vac_calc_2d_fft/README.md

 msd_xy_from_fft.dat
 msd_yy_from_fft.dat

-Running the MATLAB code "plot_msd.m" produces a plot of the analytical MSD result of a Peruani-Morelli disk, and compares it with the numerically computed result stored in "msd_tot_from_fft.dat"
+Running the MATLAB code "plot_msd.m" produces a plot of the analytical MSD result of a Peruani-Morelli disk [Phys.
+Rev. Lett., 2007, Vol. 99, 010602], and compares it with the numerically computed result stored in "msd_tot_from_fft.dat"

 NOTE: the .mat files have to be saved using the flag '-v7.3', so that they may be interpreted as HDF5 entities.
 See https://stackoverflow.com/questions/874461/read-mat-files-in-python/19340117#19340117